Crane Song HEDD Quantum

 process.

-The newly developed crystal clock within the Crane Song HEDD Quantum has reduced this jitter to the ,currently, lowest possible value, resulting in a well-defined low end and clear top end.
+The newly developed crystal clock within the Crane Song HEDD Quantum has reduced this jitter to the, currently, lowest possible value, resulting in a well-defined low end and clear top end.
 This will allow you to judge your work more accurately and will provide you with a much stabler image making panning, EQing a lot faster and truer.

 It can take a little time to get to grips with these subtle but extremely important issues.
 It’ll take a bit of ear training.
 To get you started, head on over to the Crane Song Jitter Page.
 In addition to the new AD, DA, Clocking, I/O (Toslink Optical has been added) and extra WC outputs, Crane Song HEDD Quantum still comes equipped with the same great DSP emulation of Triode, Pentode tubes and Tape emulation from the original model.

 The Crane Song HEDD Quantum controls allow the user to select input source, sample rate and continuously variable tape, triode and pentode sounds.
 The HEDD can operate as an effects device or as separate A/D and D/A convertor with the harmonic generation process applied to either convertor respectively.
-The signal processor performs 24 Bit Processing on digital or analog sources.
+The signal processor performs 24 Bit Processing on digital or analogue sources.

 Crane Song HEDD Quantum Triode Mode

 The triode function creates a triode tube like harmonic structure.
 The process contains strong, but not strictly, even order harmonics.
 This affects the bottom end of your signal by fattening it up and it should be noted that even order harmonics are difficult to hear.
-The harmonic structure changes with signal level and the amount of process being applied, just like it does in a tube in the analog world.
-In the previous generation HEDD-192 his control made a low level zipper noise when it was engaged.
+The harmonic structure changes with signal level and the amount of process being applied, just like it does in a tube in the analogue world.
+In the previous generation HEDD-192 his control made a low-level zipper noise when it was engaged.
 In the new HEDD QUANTUM, this is no longer the case.

 Crane Song HEDD Quantum Pentode Mode